nduytg/home-docker-registry/README.md

 3. Get all tags of that repo
 4. Delete (total_tags - num_latest_tags)

-After deleting the tag, we can wait for the GC to clear the image layers that are no longer being refered to.
+After deleting the tag, we can wait for the `GC cronjob` to clear the image layers that are `no longer being refered` to.

 ### Improvements
 1. Improve the script to support json rule, no need to hard code the rules inside the script